tom-doerr/llm_agent_evolution_2/tasks.md

 3. Basic chromosome combination
 4. Limited diversity management
 5. No niching/speciation
+DONE - Kept these simplifications as they align with the spec's focus on simplicity.

 # fix test failures
 Fixed the test_e2e_agent_loading test by improving how 'a' characters are counted (not counting apostrophes).
 DONE

 # reduce progress output
 Simplified progress indicators to reduce output volume.
 DONE

+# TODO: Update tests for new architecture
+Need to update tests to work with the simplified architecture.

+# TODO: Add more assertions
+Add more assertions to verify correct behavior.

+# TODO: Simplify remaining complex functions
+Some functions in the codebase could still be simplified further.